ninjarobot/quick-docker-unbound/README.md

 # quick-docker-unbound
 Small container with Unbound DNS resolver with auto-reload

+Unbound is a validating, recursive, and caching DNS resolver.
+It is intended for resolving DNS requests, but is able to resolve for local domains as well.
+It is not intended to be an authoritative DNS server so it doesn't support zone transfers, but if you have a simple DNS requirement like a single location or home network, it's helpful for serving all DNS for the local network and quickly resolving external hostnames up to root DNS servers.

 Build a Docker image tagged as `unbound-server` from the `Unbound.dockerfile`.

 ```sh